 - Eldritch Location: Don and Hank stumbles upon a strange, old dolmen tomb in a clearing in the wilderness far behind the Mock House.
 Don notices that there shouldn't be such a tomb there, since no Native American culture was known to build dolmens, and such a structure should by all means already have been discovered by government or private surveyors long ago.
 Even stranger, it seems to be Bigger on the Inside.
 Hank decides to enter and explore it despite Don's warnings and misgivings, and is never seen again.

-- Emotion Eater: The Children have the ability to feed on human fear.
+- Emotion Eater: The Children have the ability to feed on human anguish and fear.
 It is indicated that they strictly speaking don't need it, per say, but they find the sensation of absorbing it extremely delightful, like a recreational drug.

 - Exact Words: "Rumpelstiltskin" promised the Queen he would not take her child if she could guess his name before the deadline.
 Just straight-up murdering her is, technically, not taking her child.